rsnodgrass/hass-poolmath/README.md

 * Calcite Saturation Index (CSI)
 * Temperature

-Note: this **requires a PoolMath Premium subscription** tp access your pool or spa's data from the Pool Math cloud service.
+Note: this **requires a [Trouble Free Pool](https://www.troublefreepool.com/) Pool Math Premium subscription** to access your pool or spa's data from the Pool Math cloud service.

 ## Installation